srjaykikani/payload-plugins/geocoding/README.md

 }),
 ```

+## Field Options

+The `GeoCodingFieldConfig` type defines the configuration options for the geocoding field.
+It includes the following properties:

+- **pointField**: This property defines the options for the point field where the coordinates will be stored.

+- **geoDataFieldOverride** (optional): This property allows customization of the geocoding data field (which has the `_googlePlacesData` suffix).
+It can include:

+  - `required` (boolean): Indicates whether this field is required.
+  - `label` (string): A custom label for the field.
+  - `access` (JSONField['access']): Access control settings for the field.
+  - `admin` (JSONField['admin']): Admin-specific settings for the field.

+- **normalizeUndefinedPoint** (optional): When enabled, this option normalizes missing or empty geo values by storing them as `[0, 0]` in the database.
+This helps prevent saving errors in MongoDB when the field is optional and utilized within an array.
+For further details, refer to the [discussion](https://github.com/payloadcms/payload/discussions/11111) in the Payload repository.

 ## About this plugin

 This plugin uses the [react-google-places-autocomplete](https://www.npmjs.com/package/react-google-places-autocomplete) library to provide a Select/Search input for finding an address.
 The result of the Google Places API request is stored in a JSON field and the coordinates are stored in a Point Field.